- Agricultural & Environmental Sciences

 Q. Is it currently legal to grow Industrial Hemp in Louisiana?

 A. No. It is not legal to grow Industrial Hemp in Louisiana at this time.
-Upon approval of Louisiana’s state plan by USDA, only LDAF approved licensed growers will be allowed to grow industrial hemp in Louisiana.
+Upon approval of Louisiana’s state plan by USDA (Dec.
+23, 2019) and adoption of state regulations (pending), only LDAF approved licensed growers will be allowed to grow industrial hemp in Louisiana.

 Q. When should I be able to grow Industrial Hemp?

-A. It is anticipated that Louisiana’s state plan will be approved by USDA and state rules will be in place to accommodate the 2020 planting season.
+A. While Louisiana’s industrial hemp state plan was approved by USDA on Dec.
+23, 2019 and state rules are pending final adoption, it is anticipated that the LDAF can begin issuing licenses to accommodate the 2020 planting season.
 However, this is only anticipation based on current circumstances.
 Situations beyond LDAF’s control could develop that may delay the anticipated date.

 Q. What is the role of Louisiana Department of Agriculture and Forestry (LDAF) with industrial hemp?